Constitution, Rules & Bylaws

 The Committee shall exercise the powers given to it by these Rules and such other powers of management as the affairs of the Club may from time to time require.

-a) Chairman
+a) Chairperson

 b) Fixtures Secretary